-Whether I am looking to date a new guy or simply looking to make new female or male friends, the majority of people I meet are happy, but understandably curious, when they know they have finally met a Trans woman.
-Some people may be a little cautious at first, but are usually respectful, upon learning that I belong to the T (Transgender) community, part of the LGBTQ acronym.
+Whether I am looking to date a new guy or looking to make new female or male friends.
+The majority of people I meet are happy, but curious, when they know they have finally met a Trans woman.
+Some people may be a little cautious at first, but are usually respectful.
+Upon learning that I belong to the T (Transgender) community, part of the LGBTQ acronym.

-Of course, people are going to ask questions, and I truly understand this: Trans people are still officially out of the usual mainstream of society, a small percentage of the overall population.
-Yet, it was not much different for our gay cousins some 40 or 50 years ago; and not much different for people with rare diseases or some unusual physical characteristics but, at the end of the day, we are all people!
+Of course, people are going to ask questions, and I understand this.
+Trans people are still out of the usual mainstream of society.
+A small percentage of the population.
+Yet, it was not much different for our gay cousins some 40 or 50 years ago.
+And not much different for people with rare diseases or some unusual physical characteristics.
+But at the end of the day, we are all people!

-I can handle most questions and queries (more often than not from non-Trans women would you believe, who tend to want to know all sorts of details about my life); just as I’d ask any new friend or someone I was potentially about to date or have a relationship with… but there are limits…
+I can handle most questions and queries (more often than not from non-Trans women would you believe.
+Who tend to want to know all sorts of details about my life).
+As I’d ask any new friend or someone I was about to date or have a relationship with… but there are limits…

-Honestly, Transgender people (not just Trans women but Trans men too) do not like to be asked questions such as:
+Transgender people (not only Trans women but Trans men too) do not like to be asked questions such as: